openwebdocs/owd-website/pages/content/reports/2025/index.md

 To further reduce risk, OWD is working to diversify its funding sources.
 Membership revenue accounts for the greatest source of financial support.
 In 2025, OWD was very grateful to have the support of Platinum Members Google and Microsoft, Gold Member Igalia, and Silver Member Bloomberg.
 Additionally, the Sovereign Tech Fund committed a total of 220,000€ to Open Web Docs to help web developers secure their sites by documenting Web Security and Privacy topics.
 This investment started in 2025 and continues in 2026.

-In March 2025, Jory Burson and Florian Scholz gave a talk at the FOSS Backstage conference in Berlin: [Project Economics: A case study with Open Web Docs](https://program.foss-backstage.de/fossback25/talk/RDZVGW/).
+In March 2025, Jory Burson and Florian Scholz gave a talk at the FOSS Backstage conference in Berlin titled “[Project Economics: A case study with Open Web Docs](https://program.foss-backstage.de/fossback25/talk/RDZVGW/)”.
 We presented some insights into how we “sell” open documentation (which isn’t on software dependency lists) and talked about OWD fundraising strategies.

 For fiscal year 2025, OWD raised about $662,000 USD in total.
 Payroll is Open Web Docs’ only meaningful expense.
-We pay competitive salaries in our staff's local currency, and receive health care, retirement, and other regionally compliant benefits.
+We pay competitive salaries in our staff's local currency, and provide health care, retirement, and other regionally compliant benefits.
 In 2025, we reduced our expenses by about $90,000 USD and spent a total of $664,000 USD on payroll, inclusive of contractors, taxes, wire fees, exchange fees, and payroll services.
 We post all transactions on our [Open Collective](https://opencollective.com/open-web-docs) page.

 ### 2026 Financial Forecast

-For 2026, we have forecasted a total of $450,000 USD in fundraising, including commitments from Microsoft, our Platinum Member, Igalia, our Gold Member, and an investment from the Sovereign Tech Agency.
+For 2026, we have forecasted a total of $450,000 USD in fundraising, including commitments from Microsoft, our Platinum Member; Igalia, our Gold Member; and an investment from the Sovereign Tech Agency.
 We anticipate about $10,000 USD in community donations from Open Collective and GitHub Sponsors, as raised in 2025.
 Throughout 2025, an individual donated to Open Web Docs in all but one week!
 Thank you so much!
 While these smaller donations don't cover our salaries, they allow us to attend one in-person meeting annually, at the annual W3C TPAC conference.

 Our expenses for 2026 are forecast to be less than our 2025 expenses, at approximately $600,000.
 This is a forecasted budget deficit of $140,000 for 2026.
 We're working on closing this gap with additional grant applications, special project funding, and new member support.